-But if you’re on Three there are ways to boost your signal at home and even in some cases when away from home.
-Here’s how.
+But if you’re having Three signal problems there are ways to boost your signal at home and even in some cases when away from home.

 You’ll know once it’s connected as it will start showing a constant green light.
-After that it’s ready to use and will boost your Three signal when at home, just as long as your router is on too.
+After that it’s ready to use and will act as a Three signal booster when at home, just as long as your router is on too.
 There isn’t any extra software or app required on your phone, you simply text and call as usual, but should notice a substantially better signal.

-Home Signal will initially only be configured to work with your phone, but if you want other people to be able to benefit too then you can add up to 32 additional numbers to it and up to four people can be making use of it at once, though obviously only people on the Three network can benefit.
+Three Home Signal will initially only be configured to work with your phone, but if you want other people to be able to benefit too then you can add up to 32 additional numbers to it and up to four people can make use of it at once, though obviously only people on the Three network can benefit.

 If you don’t want to rely on a Wi-Fi network there are other things you can try.
 For one thing simply charging your battery can improve your signal, especially if you don’t currently have much battery left.